 - Reserved business class seats on high-speed trains

-• Accommodation in your choice of apartment in historic center of Rome - 4 nights, Florence - 3 nights and Cinque Terre - 3 nights
+- Accommodations in selected apartments in historic centers of Rome - 4 nights, Florence - 3 nights.
+Boutique hotel in Cinque Terre - 3 nights

 - Private Tour of the Roman Forum and Coliseum

 - Private Tour of the Piazza della Signoria and Uffizi Gallery

-• Private transfer to Monterosso al Mare with stopover in Pisa for Private Tour of the Basilica Complex and Walk up the Leaning Tower
+- Private Transfer to Cinque Terre with stopover in Pisa for Private Tour of the Basilica Complex and Walk up the Leaning Tower

 Day 1: Welcome to Rome!
 Introductory Dolce Vita Tour